beyarkay/masters-thesis/src/03_lit_review.md

     \label{fig:03_tech_for_gloves}
 \end{figure}

-## Literature Surveys
+## Surveys of the Literature\label{sec:03-surveys-of-the-literature}

-The inaugural investigation into glove-based input was undertaken by
+The inaugural review of research into glove-based input was undertaken by
 \cite{sturmanSurveyGlovebasedInput1994} (following Sturman's dissertation on whole-hand input \citep{sturmanWholehandInput1992}).
 Sturman and Zeltzer's survey comprehensively examined the (predominantly glove-based) systems at that